lastunicorn/efcore-migrations-demo/doc/README.md

 The `CustomerTypeConfiguration` and `OrderTypeConfiguration` classes contain unintrusive instructions for mapping the entity to the database tables.

+See the demo project for examples.

-### Create the migration
+### c) Create the migration

-A migration is a class containing code that updates the database.
-The following command will generate a new migration called `InitialCreate`.
+A migration is a class containing code that updates the structure of the database.
+The following command will generate a new migration called `InitialCreate` which will create tables for the new entities.

-EF Migrations is compare the model currently existing in C# with the existing tables in the database, and will generate a new migration with instructions that, will bring the database in sync with the model.
-The database is not yet modified at this stage.
+EF Migrations compares the model currently existing in C# with the existing tables in the database, and will generate a new migration with instructions that, will bring the database in sync with the model.

 ```powershell
 dotnet ef migrations add InitialCreate
 ```

+> **Note**
+>
+> The database is not yet modified at this stage.

-### Execute the migration
+### d) Execute the migration

 The following command will execute the migration and apply the changes in the database.